orlp/golf-cpu/specification.md

     halt a         |    1  | halt                | Halts the CPU with error code
                    |       |                     | a.
 Error code 0 is success.

+---

+Everything below this line is only of interest to those looking to implement a _GOLF_ assembler, virtual machine or other tool.

 ### _GOLF_ instruction encoding.

-Every instruction in _GOLF_ is `4 + 8*i` bytes long, where `i` is the number of immediates used in that instruction.
+Every instruction in _GOLF_ is `4 + i` bytes long, where `i` is the total size of immediates used in that instruction.
 The first 7 bits of the instruction form the instruction id.

 If the instruction id is `0x7f`, the instruction is a `ret` instruction.
 The